expressjs/expressjs.com/en/advanced/best-practice-security.md

 discourage a casual exploit, but there are other ways to determine an app is running Express. "%}

-Express.js also sends it's own formatted 404 Not Found messages and own formatter error response messages.
+Express also sends its own formatted "404 Not Found" messages and formatter error response messages.
 These can be changed by
 [adding your own not found handler](/en/starter/faq.html#how-do-i-handle-404-responses) and